So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

 One of the biggest rookie mistakes I see is the self-indulgent blog.
 Now it’s possible that a blog about fitness, for example, could reasonably chart progress towards your fitness goals.

 But and it’s a big BUT.
 Only if it’s a way of showing the reader what they can achieve and inspiring them to produce the same results.

-In the same way, assuming you’re not a celebrity, no-one’s going to care about your weekend in the Saint-Tropez.
-Unless of course you can tell them how to snag the same cut-price deal on a out-of-season luxury hotel room.
+In the same way, assuming you’re not a celebrity, no one’s going to care about your weekend in the Saint-Tropez.
+Unless of course, you can tell them how to snag the same cut-price deal on an out-of-season luxury hotel room.